garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Usage Research (Contextual Inquiry).md

 	- You deduce design needs
 ### When to apply
 - At the beginning
-	- Of the Software Development Lifecycle
+	- Of the Software Development Lifecycle (SDLC)
+	- When writing new software
-	- When
+	- When evaluating software products
+-